polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 title: "Adding a Module to Your Runtime"
 ---

 The [Substrate node template](https://github.com/paritytech/substrate/tree/master/bin/node-template) provides a minimal working runtime which you can use to quickly get started building your own custom blockchain.
-However, in the attempts to remain minimal, it does not include most of the modules in the Substrate runtime module library ([SRML](overview/glossary.md#srml-substrate-runtime-module-library)).
+However, in the attempts to remain minimal, it does not include most of the pallets from ([FRAME](overview/glossary.md#frame-framework-runtime-aggregation-modularised-entities)).

 This guide will show you how you can add the [Contracts module](https://substrate.dev/rustdocs/master/pallet_contracts/index.html) to your runtime in order to allow your blockchain to support Wasm smart contracts.
-You can follow similar patterns to add additional modules from the SRML to your runtime, however you should note that each module can be a little different in terms of the specific settings needed to import and use it correctly.
+You can follow similar patterns to add additional FRAME pallets to your runtime, however you should note that each module can be a little different in terms of the specific settings needed to import and use it correctly.

 ## Prerequisites